Stop Undercharging: Tell Yourself a Better Story

 Telling yourself you’ll feel better if you charge less is not a sustainable marketing strategy.

-Running your own business requires executive-level skills.
+Running your own business requires top-level skills.
 Never take that for granted.

 Shifting your mindset might feel uncomfortable at first, but if you can get used to being paid less than what you’re worth, you can get used to being paid properly.